bszonye/civ7-town-trix/README.md

 production queue, to help you plan both buildings at the same time.

 ## one-click repairs
+when your city needs repairs, you can buy them with just one click.

+- repairs always appear at the top of the production list, highlighted
+- the production list automatically switches to Purchase repairs
-when you build or purchase repairs, you don't have to select a target tile unless there's more than one to choose from.  when you build a repair, the production list stays open so you can queue more, if needed.
+- you don't need to select tile unless there's more than one choice

-## bug fixes
-fixed base game bugs so that adjacency arrows appear reliably and repairs clear from the production list when you build them.

 ## compatibility with other mods
 known interactions: